 Personally, I thought the dessert was great, while my wife thought it was a bit too sweet.
 I have a sweet tooth, so you’ll have to judge for yourself.
 Serve chilled, my wife thought it would pair nicely with a strong cup of black coffee.

-The dessert itself is expensive – Q35/$5USD, compared to the price of the average dessert on Guatemala.
-But then again, everything is pricy at Posada de Don Rodrigo.
+The dessert itself is expensive – Q35/$5USD, when compared to the price of the average dessert in Guatemala.
+But then again, everything is pricey at Posada de Don Rodrigo.

-If you’re in Antigua, don’t miss this classic dessert.
+If you’re in Antigua, don’t miss this classic dessert and other great Guatemala dishes.

 Have you tried Flan Antigüeño?